Arceliar/phony/README.md

 ## Features

-1. Small implementation, only about 66 lines of code, excluding tests and examples.
+1. Small implementation, only around 100 lines of code, excluding tests and examples.
 It depends only on a couple of commonly used standard library packages.
-2. Actors are extremely lightweight, only 24 bytes (on x86_64) when their Inbox is empty.
+2. Actors are extremely lightweight, only 24 bytes (on x86_64) with an empty Inbox.
 In that state, an Actor has no associated goroutines, and it can be garbage collected just like any other struct, even for cycles of Actors.
 3. Asynchronous message passing between Actors.
 Unlike networks go goroutines communicating over channels, sending messages between Actors cannot deadlock.
 4. Unbounded Inbox sizes are kept small in practice through backpressure and scheduling.
 Actors that send to an overworked recipient will pause at a safe point in the future, and wait until signaled that the recipient has caught up.
+A paused actor also has no associated goroutine or stack.

 ## Benchmarks